derintolu/formality/readme.txt

 * Various fixes and refinements
 * WordPress 5.9 compatibility

-<small>¹ New installations will be automatically download updated templates selection.
-Old installations (v1.4.2 or previous) can update their templates selection, by clicking on the "Reset/update templates" link (at the end of the template list).</small>
+¹ New installations will be automatically download updated templates selection.
+Old installations (v1.4.2 or previous) can update their templates selection, by clicking on the "Reset/update templates" link (at the end of the template list).

 = 1.4.2 =
 Release Date: Nov 27th, 2021